BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/intro.md

 The command line is very dependant on the file path.
 Here are a few key directional commands in the command line:

-* `.` means "this directory I'm currently inside of"
+- `.` means "this directory I'm currently inside of"
-* `..` means "the directory containing the directory I'm currently inside of"
+- `..` means "the directory containing the directory I'm currently inside of"
-* `/another-directory` means "look for a directory named `another-directory` inside of the current directory
+- `/another-directory` means "look for a directory named `another-directory` inside of the current directory
-  * Paths can also be chained to go through multiple subdirectories
+  - Paths can also be chained to go through multiple subdirectories
-  * e.g. `/another-directory/further-down`
+  - e.g. `/another-directory/further-down`
-  * when `cd`ing into subdirectories hitting <kbd>Tab</kbd> will autofill the directory name after typing at least one character
+  - when `cd`ing into subdirectories hitting <kbd>Tab</kbd> will autofill the directory name after typing at least one character

 ---

 # Basic Commands (Unix)

+- "Print Working Directory"
+  - command: `pwd`
-* `pwd` ("print working dir") -- shows the name of the current directory
+  - use case: shows the name of the current directory
+- "List"
+  - command: `ls`
-* `ls` ("list") -- shows the contents of the current directory
+  - use case: shows the contents of the current directory
+- "Make Directory"
+  - command: `mkdir`
-* `mkdir` ("make dir") -- creates a new subdirectory inside the current directory
+  - use case: creates a new directory inside the current one
+- "Change Directory"
+  - command: `cd`
-* `cd` ("change dir") -- move into a different directory
+  - use case: move into a different directory

 > These apply to Mac / Unix / Linux / bash